 If you are concerned about climate change but don’t know where to start, here are 4 actions you can take to embark on the global journey towards sustainable living.
 Reduce your carbon footprint!

 A carbon footprint is the amount of greenhouse gases that you produce from your personal choices and your lifestyle.
 The Deep Decarbonization Pathways Project found that everyone on earth will need to have an average annual carbon footprint of 1.87 tonnes by 2050, in order to hold the global temperature rise to 2˚C or less.

 The average Australian is far off achieving this target, with a carbon footprint of 15 tonnes per year.
 You can find out your carbon footprint by using the ecological footprint calculator from WWF Australia.
 It generates a date called a ‘Personal Overshoot Day’, when your resource consumption exceeds the planet’s capacity to regenerate those resources.

 If your carbon footprint is high, it doesn’t mean that it is too late.
 By thinking about the impact of your cup of coffee, you are making a step towards protecting Mother Earth.

 75% of Australians enjoy a cup of coffee each day, making climate change a vital part of your morning routine.
 Rising temperatures are projected to reduce the global area suitable for growing coffee by 50% by 2050.

-There are many ways to get your daily dose of caffeine, without negatively impacting upon the planet.
+There are many ways to get your daily dose of caffeine, without negatively impacting the planet.
 By making an effort to buy fair-trade certified coffee, you protect the livelihood of farmers and the environment.